Divya-Sri-Sanaganapalli/Face-Detection-API-V1.0/README.md

  <h2> How Face Detection API V1.0 works ? </h2>

-  - When the user uploads the image either URL or image file for the face detection, The Face Detection API V1.0 hits the Azure Face API V1.0 - Detect.
+When the user uploads the image either URL or image file, The Face Detection API V1.0 hits the Azure Face API V1.0 - Detect.
 The Azure  Face API V1.0 - Detect, performs the face detection, returns the face ID, face rectangles, face landmarks and face attributes of that image in the form of JSON response.

+**If the image URL is given as input in request body to this API, then URL is directed to Azure Face API and In case of image file upload, the file is upload and saved in server and URL of the saved file is then directed to Azure Face API**

 It can detect upto 100 faces for an image and Faces are ranked by face rectangle size from large to small.

  <h2> How to consume Face Detection API V1.0 API ? </h2>

  <h4> Input constraints: </h4>